zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/inflexible-implementation.md

 }
 ```

-You can create an instance of the `DatabaseLogger` and `XMLLogger` classes inside the `CustomerService` class as shown below.
+You can create an instance of the `DatabaseLogger` and `XMLLogger` classes inside the `CustomerService` class, as shown below.

 ```csharp
 using System;